TouK/nussknacker/docs/scenarios_authoring/RRDataSourcesAndSinks.md

 * strict - requires providing all fields, including optional fields, requires exact matching;
 * lax - requires providing only required fields, you can skip optional fields, exact matching is not required;

-(*) allowing/denying redundant fields is provided explicit by schema property: `additionalProperties`.
+(*) allowing/denying redundant fields is provided explicitly by schema property: `additionalProperties`.
-See more how to use [JSON Schema](/docs/scenarios_authoring/HandlingSchemas.md#json-schema).
+See more about how to use [JSON Schema](/docs/scenarios_authoring/HandlingSchemas.md#json-schema).

 (*) exact matching describes how output validation works for types Unknown and Union.
-Sometimes helpers or enrichers can return data  with type `Unknown` - it means we can't recognize type, consequently we have situation difficult to handle.
+Sometimes helpers or enrichers can return data with type `Unknown` - it means we can't recognize the type, consequently, we have a situation difficult to handle.
 And it's the place where exact matching comes to help us:

 * strict mode doesn't allow to pass Unknown for any schema type.
-In situation when wy try to pass value with type union as the output with schema union, strict mode requires these two unions should be the same;
+In a situation when we try to pass a value with type union as the output with schema union, strict mode requires these two unions should be the same;

-* lax mode allow to pass Unknown for any schema type.
-In case of unions, lax mode requires situation when just only one type from value union matches to schema union.
-But be aware of it, because when data will not match to the output schema exception will be thrown on runtime.
+* lax mode allows passing Unknown for any schema type.
+In the case of unions, lax mode requires a situation when just only one type of value union matches to schema union.
+But be aware of it, because when data will not match the output schema exception will be thrown on runtime.
 We leave the decisions to the user.